 The Cost to Replace the AC Compressor

 The first obvious factor to consider is the cost to replace the ac compressor.
 Depending on the size of the air conditioner and the speed of the compressor, the cost can be up to $1600 to replace the compressor.
 This will normally include a 1 year warranty on the compressor as well.
-Compare this to around an $1800 starting price for a new condensing unit which contains the compressor, fan and condensing coil (the outdoor part of the unit), plus an included 10 year warranty.
-A whole new ac unit (condensing unit and the indoor parts of the unit) starts at around $3500 with a 10 year warranty.
+Compare this to around an $1800 starting price for a new condenser unit (the outdoor part of the unit) which contains the compressor, fan and condensing coil, plus an included 10 year warranty.
+A whole new ac unit including a condenser unit and the evaporator unit (indoor part of the unit) starts at around $2800 with a 10 year warranty.
+A whole new heating and air unit (ac and furnace) starts at around $4000 with a 10 year warranty.

 Related: What is an AC Condenser Unit?

 The typical lifespan of an air conditioner is anywhere from 10-15 years.
 If the ac compressor goes bad on an older air conditioner (near 10 years old), then it would be wise to replace the whole unit.
 Why?
 Well, normally, the closer an air conditioner gets to the 10 year mark, the more likely parts will begin to break down and malfunction.
 If the compressor is replaced, it’s still likely that other parts will begin to show signs of old age and break down.
 Along with this factor, also consider the next factor as well…

 Related: How to Tell if AC Compressor is Bad

 With most air conditioner purchases, there is included a warranty (normally 10 years).
 If the compressor is covered under the manufacturers warranty, then the cost for the compressor would be covered.
 The labor cost, on the other hand, would not be covered unless the ac unit is fairly new and the labor warranty from the installing contractor is still active.
 If one or both of these warranties is still active, then replacing the compressor would likely be a good option.